 So the question is whether we can create a better world without radically transforming human beings.
 I doubt it.
-As I’ve said many times our apelike brains—characterized by territoriality, aggression, dominance hierarchies, irrationality, superstition, and cognitive biases—in combination with 21st-century technology is a lethal combination.
-And that’s why, in order to survive the many existential risks now confronting us and to have descendants who flourish, we should (probably) embrace transhumanism.
+As I’ve said many times our apelike brains—characterized by territoriality, aggression, dominance hierarchies, irrationality, superstition, and cognitive biases—combined with 21st-century technology is a lethal combination.
+And that’s why, in order to survive the many existential risks now confronting us and to have descendants who flourish, we should embrace transhumanism.

 So while there are obvious risks associated with the power that science and technology afford, they are our best hope as we approach many of these “events.”
-So if we don’t want our planet to circle our sun lifeless for the next few billion years, if we believe that conscious life is really worthwhile, then we must work quickly to transform both our moral and intellectual natures.
+If we don’t want our planet to circle our sun lifeless for the next few billion years, if we believe that conscious life is really worthwhile, then we must work quickly to transform both our moral and intellectual natures.
 Otherwise at most only a few will survive.